The Beginnings of Stevens Go Career

 - The name of the opponent with whom Steven played.

-- The color of the stones that Steven played with, or the number of handicap stones he took, if any.
+- The color of the stones that Steven played with, or the number of handicap stones he took or gave, if any.

 - Whether or not Steven won the game.